- Best sports cars

 Motoring clichés are easy to come by, but every now and again a car comes along that’s so brilliant that it qualifies for every stock phrase and cliché you can find.
 The original Audi R8 was one of those cars: it was revolutionary, a game-changer and it really did handle like it was on rails.
 The second generation has a tough act to follow, but it didn’t disappoint.

 It retains that special aura that few other supercars can match.
-A Porsche 911 may drive as well, but an R8 is always guaranteed to get more attention.
+A Porsche 911 may drive as well, but an R8 is always guaranteed to get more attention and feel that little bit more special.
 Given this is a car from a manufacturer that also makes diesel SUVs, that’s no mean feat.

-On the open road (and race track) the latest R8 is scintillating, with outstanding acceleration and a wonderful soundtrack that builds with the revs.
+On the open road (and race track) the latest R8 is scintillating, with outstanding acceleration and a wonderful soundtrack that builds as the revs rise.
 In standard form, the 540PS V10 will complete the 0-62mph dash in 3.5 seconds, while the V10 Plus (with 610PS) will lower the sprint by 0.3 seconds.

-Used prices for a gen 2 Audi R8 start out at around £85,000 for a 5 year old model, rising to over £125,000 for an almost new example.
+Used prices for a second-gen Audi R8 start out at around £85,000 for a 5 year old model, rising to over £125,000 for an almost new example.

 Year launched: 2013

-The Jaguar F-Type is quite possibly the prettiest car that’s ever been built.
-A spiritual successor to the E-Type classic, the F-Type has a long bonnet and a pretty back end with four-exhausts and a hatchback-style boot.
+The Jaguar F-Type is quite possibly the prettiest car of the 21st century.
+A spiritual successor to the E-Type classic, the F-Type has a long bonnet and a beautifully sculpted back-end with four exhausts and a hatchback-style boot.

 Inside, some of the plastics feel cheap but large swathes of leather make up for this and a large grab handle between the front seats hint at the car’s performance.
 Tall adults get plenty of room and you’ll be impressed by how much luggage you can fit in the F-Type’s boot.